Dental technician

 A dental technician is a member of the dental team who, upon prescription from a dental clinician, constructs custom-made restorative and dental appliances.

 There are four major disciplines within dental technology.
 These are fixed prosthesis including crowns, bridges and implants; removable prosthesis, including dentures and removable partial dentures; maxillofacial prosthesis, including ocular prosthesis and craniofacial prosthesis; and orthodontics and auxiliaries, including orthodontic appliances and mouthguards.

 The dentist communicates with the dental technician with prescriptions, drawings, and measurements taken from the patient.
 The most important aspect of this is a dental impression into which the technician flows a gypsum dental stone to create a replica of the patient's anatomy known as a dental cast.
 A technician can then use this cast for the construction of custom appliances.

 Fixed restorations

 A fixed dental restoration is an appliance designed to replace a tooth or teeth that may have been lost or damaged by injury, caries or other oral diseases.
 These restorations are distinguished from other restorations by the fact that once they have been placed by a dentist the patient can not remove them.

-Such restorations include crowns, bridges, veneers, fixed implant restorations, inlays and onlays.
+Such restorations include crowns, bridges, veneers, fixed implant restorations, pivot teeth, inlays and onlays.